tiacsys/bridle/boards/shields/rpi_pico_bb/doc/index.rst

 Draw some basic rectangles onto the display.
 The rectangle colors and positions are chosen so that you can check the orientation of the LCD and correct RGB bit order.
-See also Zephyr sample: :zephyr:code-sample:`zephyr:display`.
+See also Zephyr sample: :zephyr:code-sample:`display`.

 .. tabs::